greymesa/greymesa.github.io/_posts/2024-01-23-first-post!.md

 <!--ex-->

 Hopefully I have time to update this, but even if I don't, just knowing that i finally have a definitive website of my own up there is enough for me. :<)

-If you have any questions shoot me a DM on discord, my username is greymesa .